 5. Take care of your health

 To stick around as long as you can and help your young ones as much as possible, take care of your health.
-That advice sounds generic and faraway until you hit your 60s and 70s.
+That advice sounds generic and distant until you hit your 60s and 70s.
 Then, the effects of a healthy lifestyle become vividly apparent as the debilitating “lifestyle diseases” come home to roost.
-Among them: atherosclerosis, stroke, heart disease, colon cancer, obesity, type 2 diabetes and disabilities from the effects of smoking, inactivity, and alcohol and drug abuse.
+Among them: stroke, heart disease, colon cancer, obesity, type 2 diabetes and disabilities from the effects of smoking, inactivity, and alcohol and drug abuse.

 According to the nonprofit Family Caregiver Alliance: